Integrate and call external C code from a Simulink model

 – Test harness

 Use of the C Function block in Simulink Report Generator™

 In addition, the following limitations apply to the source code referenced by a C Function block.

 To cache values across time steps, define the symbol as

 External functions must be specified in the Simulation Target pane of the Configuration Parameters dialog.

 If you have existing includes defined in the Simulation Target pane that cannot be mixed with the new include, consider adding the include and C Function block in a library model and use a link to the block in the main model.
 For more information, see Create Custom Library.

 Pointers of different types cannot be assigned to each other.
 The pointer types should match when you call external functions.

 The code cannot take the address of a constant.

-Directly calling C library functions from the C Function block is not supported.
-To call C library functions, create a wrapper function that calls the C library function.
+Directly calling of some C library functions from the C Function block is not supported.
+To see a list of the C Math Library functions that you can call directly, see Call C Library Functions From C Function Block.
+To call other C library functions, create a wrapper function that calls the C library function.